OVERVIEW

 More info

-- The Old Town is magical at any time of year and takes on a different atmosphere in each season.
+- Corfu’s Old Town is magical at any time of year, taking on a different atmosphere in each season.

-- It can get crowded in the summer so we suggest visiting in the quieter and cooler periods (May-June and September-October).
+- It can get crowded in the summer so it’s worth visiting in the quieter and cooler periods (May-June and September-October).

 - If you do visit in the summer, start your walking tour early or in the afternoon to avoid the heat and crowds.